 All of us know the importance of continuous learning.
 ICMA's Credentialing Program gives us an easy way to focus and structure that learning, as well as become involved in coaching younger managers.
 As members of ICMA, we are already required by Tenet 8 of the Code of Ethics to commit to at least 40 hours of professional development every year.
 This program encourages you to reflect on your learning, and receive feedback and recognition.
 Please consider beginning the process today and join your colleagues who are already credentialed.

 What Are the Steps Involved in the Credentialing Process?

 Managers often ask whether they can make the time to become credentialed.
 The application process does not take a lot of time.
 Applying is quite easy, yet the benefits of the program itself are immeasurable.
 There are three simple steps:

 - Your work experience must be full-time and appointed, and your degree must be from a regionally accredited or DEAC (formerly DETC) accredited university.

 - You must also be a full member of ICMA.

 Contact firstname.lastname@example.org if you're not sure.

-Your Applied Knowledge Assessment results must be less than three years old to make initial application.
+Your Management Assessment (or Applied Knowledge Assessment) results must be less than three years old to make an initial application.

 3. Apply Online

-- Click Apply to complete the online application, including professional development plan, before the deadline.
+- Click Apply to complete the online application, including a professional development plan, before the deadline.